KannonZenetism/zenetism-field-physics/the-zenetist-canon/canonical-stabilization/prose-formatting-reference.md

 - Term-emphasis where bold would over-mark
 - Sanskrit, Hebrew, Greek, and other non-English technical terms

-Italics and quotation marks should not be used interchangeably for note-title citation.
+Italics and quotation marks should not appear interchangeably for note-title citation.
 Italics is the canonical form.

 ---